PhilipYip1988/python-tutorials/014_system_module_custom_modules/readme.md

 ![img_012](./images/img_012.png)

-The most commonly used third-party package with Python is ```numpy```.
+The most commonly used third-party package with Python is numpy.
 A package is also known as a library.
 There are two folders in site-packages, the one ending in dist-info details about the version number and the numpy folder.
 The numpy folder contains multiple Python script files, which are also known as modules:

 ![img_013](./images/img_013.png)

-Within the numpy folder is an ```__init__.py``` file.
+Within the numpy folder is an \_\_init\_\_.py file.
 This is the file that is imported when the name of a folder in this case, the name of the library is imported:

 ![img_014](./images/img_014.png)